-The HR monitoring system, iTrent, is used to keep track of Welsh language ability of staff, including their level of ability (on a scale of 0-5 with 4 being fluent) and monitoring Welsh Language assessments (either formal or self-assessment).
-Staff are encouraged to show that they speak Welsh by wearing an appropriate pin badge.
-This helps members of staff to know with whom they may speak Welsh.
+The HR monitoring system, iTrent, is used to keep track of Welsh language ability of staff, including their level of ability (on a scale of 0-5 with 4 being fluent) and

 • The Welsh Language Champions scheme offers a financial allowance for staff members that commit to promoting the Welsh language within their departments or fire stations.
 Welsh Language Champions are spread across the Service areas and departments and facilitate the promotion of using Welsh at work, support staff with Welsh language assessments, and promote Welsh language activities with other staff.
 The Welsh Language Champions are rewarded for their efforts and submit a quarterly task form noting their achievements in order to receive an allowance.
-There were 4 new Welsh Language

-Champions added to the list in the past year.
+There were 4 new Welsh Language Champions added to the list in the past year.